AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 ## Conclusions

-* Make a hook it's very easy, the bad part is search the address of the function that you want to change it's behaviour.
+* Make a hook it's very easy, the bad part is searching the address of the function that you want to change it's behaviour.
 * In this example I take some facilities, such as using **declspec(noinline)** and printing the function address.
 The noinline directive it's the most important, because without that, our work will be more difficult.
 According to chatgpt description is a Microsoft-specific attribute used to instruct the compiler not to perform function inlining optimization.
 For that reason our function was separate of main function.
-* It's possible to use others debuggers like windbg or Ghidra dbg.
+* It's possible to use other debuggers like Windbg or Ghidra dbg.